devve2kccc/LinuxTools/README.md

 # LinuxInstallTools

-This script allows installation of Softwares, and web-applications
+This script allows installation of Softwares, and web-applications.

-## Use
+## Usage

 Ubuntu